Employee Spotlight: McKenna Pope

 I think there is always room for improvement, and as any woman in theatre tech will tell you, it's been a male-dominated field for as long as there's been theatre; same goes for manufacturing.
 But I think that should be the call to women everywhere to pursue these fields, because the best way to break a glass ceiling is to bust through it with the strength of others also in your position backing you up.

-Additionally, I feel leaders in male dominated fields everywhere should take care to make sure women in their organization are feeling seen and heard, as well as taking into consideration the importance of a diverse workforce.
+Additionally, I feel leaders in male dominated fields everywhere should take care to make sure women in their organisation are feeling seen and heard, as well as taking into consideration the importance of a diverse workforce.

 Change comes from every level, and we should all be working towards a seat at the table for everyone.